jednoprsak/PuppetNetworkManager/README.md

-This is Puppet manifest for installation, configuration and control NetworkManager using keyfiles.
+This is Puppet manifest for installation, configuration, and control NetworkManager using keyfiles.

 It is especialy designed for CentOS and its new derivates like Rocky Linux.